Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 - xs2485 Xiaoyang Song
+  - Researched on both MADlib and MindsDB.
-  - Wrote the example
+  - Wrote the introduction and problems setups.
 - hl3608 Han Liu
+  - Researched on both MADlib and MindsDB.
-  - Wrote the introduction
+  - Wrote the examples and tutorials.

 ## In-DB machine learning - MindsDB